mariuspatrick/joke-app/README.md

 1. Make sure you have nodejs version 12.x installed on your machine
 2. Make sure you have postgresql version 12.x installed on your machine
-3. After fetching from github :
+3. After cloning from github :
    1. Run **npm install** to install dependencies
    1. Run app with **npm run start**